bu-rcs/PkgAutoTest/README.md

 nextflow pkgtest.nf --csv_input module8_list.csv  --project scv
 ```

-One can also run all the tests on the host machine by setting the `--executor` flag to local:
+One can also run all the tests on the host machine by setting the `--executor` flag to local.
+This can be useful if you are testing a system that is not yet available in the queue:

 ```bash
 nextflow pkgtest.nf --csv_input module8_list.csv  --executor local